Online Meeting Guidance

 1.1 Agenda and Guidelines

 a) Send the agenda for a meeting in advance within a reasonable timeframe and ensure it is clearly structured.
-Consider if the content of the meeting is best suited to a face-to-face meeting, hybrid or a virtual meeting, in line with the physical distancing guidance and recognising the intention to support hybrid working.
+Consider if the content of the meeting is best suited to a face-to-face meeting, hybrid or a virtual meeting (in line with any physical distancing guidance, should that become relevant again) and recognising the intention to support hybrid working.
 Ensure all attendees know in advance if the meeting is in person, virtual or hybrid.

 b) As part of the meeting invite, ask attendees whether any reasonable adjustments are required.
-(For example, if Face-to-face, the room will need to be accessible.
+(For example, if face-to-face, the room itself and access route to it will need to be accessible.
 If virtual, do any attendees require a live captioner or BSL interpreter?
 If required these will need to be booked well in advance.)

 c) If possible, all papers, including visual presentations, should be shared in advance.